Akira Amano

 Akira Amano (天野 明, Amano Akira) is a Japanese mangaka known for the shōnen series Reborn!.

 Early versions of Reborn! were published in seinen manga magazines.
 In late 2003, the series, a stand-alone short story at the time, was published in the Weekly Shōnen Jump magazine.
 After the success of the short story, the series began serialization in the magazine in mid-2004.
 Since then, the manga has been adapted into an anime, as well as five light novels and several video games.
-On Nikkei Entertainment's list of most successful manga artists she ranked 12th.
+She ranked 12th on Nikkei Entertainment's list of most successful manga artists.